kelvinau/crypto-arbitrage/README.md

 # Crypto Arbitrage
 ## Introduction
 This is an automatic trading bot using Triangular or Exchange Arbitrages.
 It reguarly checks and detects arbitrage opportunities, and place orders when a profit can be made.
+This works on any cryptocurrency pairs with minor configuration.
 Started with $1000 in October, there were some times that this made about $40/day for a few weeks with Triangular Arbitrage on Bittrex, but as the market is getting very unstable, the profit is hard to outrun the high price fluctuation.

 ## Exchanges